-The month following approval the first monthly report is due.
-Failure to submit a report may result in a default of the agreement.
-During active training, monthly reports (via simple forms provided electronically to the company) are submitted by the business to Workforce Florida.
+During active training, forms (via simple forms provided electronically to the company) are submitted by the business to Workforce Florida.
 The Trainee Information Form includes trainees' names, dates of birth, social security numbers, job titles, trainee wages and dates of training.
 The Cumulative Monthly Expenditure Form shows expenditures for that reporting period as well as to date - this form is used to request reimbursement of expenses.
-However, if training has not begun a monthly status report must be submitted.
 At the six month of approval the business will be required to submit a report if 50% of the award has not been reimbursed and 50% of the trainees have not been trained.
-At the end of the project the business will be sent a two-page "Final Report" form to close out the grant.
+At the end of the project, the business will be required to submit a "Final Report" form to close out the grant.
 This form allows the business to provide feedback on how their training project went, as well as how the IWT Program might be improved.

 Can you help us find employees?

 Boards operate One-Stop Career Centers which are available

 to assist employers in the recruitment and assessment of potential

 employees.
 In addition, many of the centers can design a technical